 Like most things moderation is key.
 Calories can come in two forms.
 Good and bad, sometimes known as empty calories.
 If we have too much of either our body will store the excess and we will put on fat.
-And I don’t anyone that wants to get fat.
-There are some exceptions power lifters are not usually as concerned with physical image as bodybuilders, and weightlifters, but that’s not to say this are the norm.
+And I don’t someone that wants to get fat.
+There are some exceptions, powerlifters are not usually as concerned with physical image as bodybuilders, and weightlifters, but that’s not to say this is the norm.
 Point blank period too much of anything can have side effects unwanted.

-Based on latter we have gathered that calories are something to have an eye on.
-Consuming the right amount of calories is very essential and based on the route of our individual sport or fitness goals.
+Based on the latter we have gathered that calories are something to keep an eye on.
+Consuming the right amount is very essential and based on the route of our individual sport or fitness goals.
 They are a very important factor in determining the end result.
-Calculating the amount of calories you need is typically referred to as calorie intake.
+Calculating the amount you need is typically referred to as caloric intake.

 In weightlifting and fitness related sports we need to take in the proper amount of calories to fuel us for our workouts and create the necessary change we are looking for in our bodies.
 A good example would be a bodybuilder preparing many months for a show.
 Bodybuilders will go through phases whether it be bulking, losing fat, or cutting.

 Each phase has a series of variables that are in place to help the end result.
 During a bulking phase a bodybuilder will be looking to put on lean mass and growing their muscles.
-At this point in time the bodybuilder will have decided what an appropriate surplus calorie intake is.
-Meaning they would be consuming more nutrients than those being spent allowing for the body to have the right amount of macros available.
-While the bodybuilder is trying to lose fat they are eating a deficit of calories and trying to maintain the muscle they created while losing any unwanted body fat.
+At this point in time the bodybuilder will have decided what an appropriate surplus of calories should be.
+Meaning they would be consuming more nutrients than those being spent.
+While the bodybuilder is trying to lose fat they are eating in a deficit and trying to maintain the muscle they created while losing any unwanted body fat.

 Knowing that our bodies need a specific amount of calories during any phase of any fitness career can help us to take a look at what we are already consuming and aligning it with what we are doing.
 Your goals will determine what you need to factor.
 This is a personal journey so make it yours.

 BMR is the amount of energy your body needs to function.
-We use about 60% of the calories we consume each day for basic bodily functions such as breathing, digesting, talking, moving about, et-cetera.
+Therefore the total amount of calories.
+We use about 60% of the energy we consume each day for basic bodily functions such as breathing, digesting, talking, moving about, et-cetera.
 Factors that influence our BMR are height, weight, age, and sex.